-Many economist are commissioned by governments or large companies, and thus often view economies in terms economic activity, and how well the performance of only the largest companies, which are the only companies included in stock market indexes.
+Most economists are commissioned by governments or large companies, and thus often view economies in terms of economic activity, and the performance of only the largest companies.
+Note that only the largest companies are included in stock market indexes.

-The end result is the economists often only consider total GDP, rather then per capita GDP.
+The end result is the economists usually only consider total GDP, rather then per capita GDP.

 But then, there is the famous quote: